Privacy Notice

 Government Initiatives

-• There is substantial funding coming the EU, especially in the Horizon2020 funding scheme, that support the implementation and exploitation of data platforms and ecosystems.
+• There is substantial funding coming from the EU, especially in the Horizon2020 funding scheme, that supports the implementation and exploitation of data platforms and ecosystems.
 Besides that, the EU has an Open Data Portal, which serves as the European gateway to open data resources.
 The European Open Data Portal shares, among many other things, the most viewed data sets.
 For further information have a look at the portal.

 • National Governments across Europe are increasingly investing in programmes that put data at the centre of the strategies and development.
 They include developing capacities to work with data, cooperating with important actors from the ecosystem, and setting up the right infrastructure to do it.